Oswego, New York

 - Professional-quality theatre productions

-- On-air news production and broadcasting
+- Award-winning on-air news production and broadcasting

 - Business competitions for student entrepreneurs